 - Find disused branch lines.
 Some lines are disconnected from the network, and have physical barriers preventing trains from using them.
 This might be old branch lines connecting stations to ports or industry, tracks around factories or disused lines.
-Contact local railway clubs or enthusiasts to get tips for your area.
+Contact local railway clubs or enthusiasts to get tips for your area, or call the infrastructure manager.
 Remember, some lines are used very infrequently and can seem safe even though it is not.
 When in doubt, see rule 1.

-- On some stations, some tracks has been cut of entirely.
-Walk along in both directions, if the track is physically disconnected from the rest of the station, it can be safe to use.
+- On some stations, some older tracks has been cut of entirely.
+Walk along in both directions, but never cross any fences.
+If the track is physically disconnected from the rest of the station and in open public areas, it can be safe to use.
 Check with station master/guard as well.
 When in doubt, see rule 1.

 Here are some examples of safe instances for photographing on the track: